JP-Go/simple-latex/readme.md

 # Simple-latex

-A set of usefull functions to write LaTeX documents for NeoVim, developed in lua.
+A set of usefull functions to write LaTeX documents for NeoVim, writen in lua.

 ## A brief apology